-Click the above link to view Word documents for all the handouts and the Instructor Manual for this chapter.
+Click the above link to view Word documents for all the handouts for this chapter.

 Eight Traits that Lead to Success